-Entering a new phase in our lives can be confusing and unsettling.
-Often, a bold re-organising project at home can give our life and ambitions a new direction.
+Entering a new phase in life can be confusing and unsettling.
+A bold home re-organising project can give your life and ambitions a new direction.

 When the kids move out (and leave their stuff at home)

-Some years ago, Mrs Empty Nest was an ‘all-time organiser’: she was running a busy household, managing the family life with three daughters, and also looking after the paperwork of her husband’s small business.
+In the past, Sue was an ‘all-time organiser’: she ran a busy household, managed the family life (three daughters), and also looked after the paperwork of her husband’s small business.

-When I met her, her daughters had moved out some time ago and had left behind three empty rooms in their parents’ house.
+This phase of her life ended when her daughters moved out after finishing school – and left behind three empty rooms in their parents’ house.

-Becoming an ‘empty nester’ definitely hadn’t been an enjoyable experience for Mrs Empty Nest – the fact that there no longer was anyone around she had to take care of had turned her life upside down.
+Becoming an ‘empty nester’ definitely hadn’t been an enjoyable experience for Sue – the fact that there no longer was anyone around she had to take care of, had turned her life upside down.
 She felt she no longer had a purpose, or mission, and that her life lacked direction.

-But what should she do with the stuff in the former kids’ rooms?
-And how could they, she and her husband, make use of those rooms in future?
+At our first appointment, we took a tour of the house and Sue presented what she thought was her main problem: What should she do with the stuff in the former kids’ rooms?
+And how could they, she and her husband, make use of those rooms in the future?

-When I left that evening, Mrs Empty Nest said she would call me as soon as she had made a decision about the future use of the three rooms.
+When I left that evening, Sue said she would call me as soon as she had made a decision about the future use of the three rooms.

 How an ’empty nest’ can make space for new developments

-One decision was to use one of the rooms as a guest and play room for her grandchildren.
-So she would have lots of space for them whenever they came visiting their grandparents during the school holidays.
+One decision was to use one of the rooms as a guest room for her daughters and as a playroom for her grandchildren.
+She wanted to have a dedicated place for them, so she would be ready prepared whenever the kids came to visit during the school holidays.

-Mrs Empty Nest had all her life loved sewing.
+Sue had loved sewing all her life.
 She hadn’t done much sewing during the past 20 years but now she’d started again and she enjoyed creating unique clothes for herself and her friends.
 And her friends actually had brought up the business idea.